TRAVEL

 As you explore Lugano’s streets, you’re sure to notice the Italian influence everywhere: From the narrow cobblestone streets to the vibrant piazzas where locals gather for coffee or gelato.
 Lugano is also home to impressive cultural institutions, such as the Museo d’Arte della Svizzera Italiana (MASI) and Parco Ciani, a beautiful lakeside park filled with sculptures, fountains, and walking paths.

-• CELERINA AND ST. MORITZ: LUXURIOUS ALPINE CHARM
+• GRAUBUNDEN: LUXURIOUS ALPINE CHARM

 • LUGANO: A SLICE OF THE MEDITERRANEAN IN THE SWISS ALPS